Day Care Injuries

 Negligence at a day care can involve negligent maintenance, unsafe facilities, badly designed toys, or negligent supervision.
 In order to establish negligence, you will need to prove the day care's duty of care, the day care's breach of duty, a causal link from the breach to your child’s harm, and actual damages.
 In most cases, the duty of care is relatively easy to establish because the day care assumes a duty of care towards your child by agreeing to provide services to him or her.
 An employee's inadequate supervision of a child or failure to immediately tend to a child who is showing signs of illness may be a breach of duty.

 Premises liability can also provide a basis for suing a daycare if your child is hurt there.
 In most cases, a child will be treated as an invitee on the property.
 If there is a dangerous property condition, the daycare owes the child and you a responsibility to investigate any potentially dangerous conditions and either warn of the danger or make repairs.
+For example, if your child broke a bone because a step leading to a playroom was broken, you would probably have a premises liability claim.
 You can potentially recover compensation under a theory of premises liability if the day care knew or should have known about a dangerous property condition.

 Under MCR 2.420, each personal injury settlement or judgment for a minor needs to be brought before a judge who can decide whether it is a fair settlement.
 Either the money may be placed in a minor conservatorship estate, or an annuity can be purchased with the settlement, with the money to be paid after the minor turns 18.Consult a Day Care Injury Attorney in Grand Rapids, Traverse City, or Detroit

 At the Neumann Law Group, Detroit, Traverse City, and Grand Rapids day care injury lawyer Kelly Neumann offers experienced legal representation to the families of children who have been hurt at day care centers.
-As an award-winning trial lawyer, Ms. Neumann has consistently settled more than $3 million in personal injury cases each year over the past several years.
-The Neumann Law Group represents people in Petoskey, Warren, Holland, Midland, Muskegon, Saginaw, Wyoming, Kalamazoo, Lansing, Flint and Ann Arbor, as well as communities throughout the Upper Peninsula.
+As an award-winning trial lawyer, Ms. Neumann has consistently settled millions in personal injury cases each year over the past several years.
+We take cases on a contingency basis, meaning that you can hire us with no out-of-pocket costs to you.
+Any legal fees and other costs that are incurred are covered upfront, and you only pay us if we win a settlement or judgment in your favor.
+The Neumann Law Group represents people in Petoskey, Warren, Holland, Midland, Muskegon, Saginaw, Wyoming, Kalamazoo, Lansing, Flint and Ann Arbor, as well as communities throughout Michigan’s Upper Peninsula.
 Contact us at 800-525-NEUMANN or via our online form to schedule a free consultation.
-Our personal injury and wrongful death attorneys also can assist residents of California and Massachusetts.
+Our personal injury and wrongful death attorneys also can assist residents of California, New York and Massachusetts.